chipsalliance/Caliptra/doc/Caliptra.md

 ### DICE Protection Environment

 Caliptra implements the DICE Protection Environment (DPE) API, allowing it to derive and wield a DICE identity on behalf of other elements within the SoC.
-Use cases for this API include serving as a signing oracle for a Security Protocol and Data Model (SPDM) responder that is executing in the SoC application processor, as well as authentication to a discrete TPM device.
+Use cases for this API include serving as a signing oracle for a Security Protocol and Data Model (SPDM) responder that is executing in a SoC application processor (in passive mode) or in the Manufacturer Control Unit (in subsystem mode), as well as authentication to a discrete TPM device.

 # Industry standards and specifications